-It was fun to read the letters from my siblings and the Curry cousins – as they were quick to describe the food that had been brought in and the games they were playing.
+It was fun to read the letters from my siblings and the Curry cousins, as they were quick to describe the food that had been brought in and the games they were playing.
 There seemed to be a lot of excitement about the gifts Elaine was receiving.
-In Cousin Theresa’s letter, she asks Elaine “How many dolls did you get?”
-Aunt Verda also wrote about her two youngest children – Mary was a toddler at the time, and Julie was a one year old infant.
+In cousin Theresa’s letter, she asks Elaine “How many dolls did you get?”
+Aunt Verda also wrote about her two youngest children.
+Mary was a toddler at the time, and Julie was a one-year-old infant.

 Richard and Beverly Mann were neighbors, and Beverly made a snowman cake.
-Eddie’s letter was the most descriptive – he wrote that the cake had a stovepipe hat; candy was used for the eyes, nose, and ears; the eyebrows were formed with raisins.
-They were going to try to save the face for Mom and Dad.
-But I found a sentence in another letter from Eddie “I guess you won’t get a piece of that cake after all.
+Eddie’s letter was the most descriptive.
+He wrote that the cake had a stovepipe hat; candy was used for the eyes, nose, and ears; the eyebrows were formed with raisins.
+They were going to try to save the face for Mom and Dad, but I found a sentence in another letter from Eddie, “I guess you won’t get a piece of that cake after all.
 It is about all gone.”

 Eddie wrote in one letter that he would try to write every day.
 He was writing during recess time.
-Eugene Kimpel asked him to stay overnight sometime, and he hoped to be able to go if Mom and Dad said it was OK.
+Eugene Kimpel asked him to stay overnight sometime, and he hoped to be able to go if Mom and Dad said it was okay.